mihaibujanca/slambench3/README.md

 In addition, if you use SLAMBench in scientific publications, we would appreciate citations to the following paper [https://www.research.ed.ac.uk/](https://www.research.ed.ac.uk/portal/en/publications/slambench2-multiobjective-headtohead-benchmarking-for-visual-slam(c3d189db-68ae-4182-8e46-d812db2955c9).html):
 ```
-@inproceedings{Bodin2018,
+@inproceedings{bujanca2019slambench,
+  title={SLAMBench 3.0: Systematic automated reproducible evaluation of SLAM systems for robot vision challenges and scene understanding},
-	author    = "Bruno Bodin and Harry Wagstaff and Sajad Saeedi and Luigi Nardi and Emanuele Vespa and Mayer, {John H} and Andy Nisbet and Mikel Luján and Steve Furber and Davison, {Andrew J} and Kelly, {Paul H.J.} and Michael O'Boyle",
+  author={Bujanca, Mihai and Gafton, Paul and Saeedi, Sajad and Nisbet, Andy and Bodin, Bruno and O'Boyle, Michael FP and Davison, Andrew J and Kelly, Paul HJ and Riley, Graham and Lennox, Barry and others},
-	title     = "SLAMBench2: Multi-Objective Head-to-Head Benchmarking for Visual SLAM",
-  	booktitle = "{IEEE Intl.
-Conf. on Robotics and Automation (ICRA)}",
+  booktitle={2019 International Conference on Robotics and Automation (ICRA)},
-   	year = {2018},
-   	month = {May}
+  pages={6351--6358},
+  year={2019},
+  organization={IEEE}
 }
 ```

-# Table of content #
+# Table of contents #

 This README includes the following sections: